Certificate Level: Graduate

 Drexel University accepts New York residents into this program.
 Clinical Rotations, however, cannot be in New York State.
 This will not affect New York certification and licensure.

-The Drexel Online Nursing Education and Faculty Role Certificate program provides a four-course grouping of classes that focus on knowledge and skills required for healthcare provider education roles.
+The Drexel Online Nursing Education Certificate program provides a four-course grouping of classes that focus on knowledge and skills required for healthcare provider education roles.

 This Certificate Program is for nurses who have a Bachelor’s degree and want to build their knowledge of the foundational principles necessary for teaching in various settings.

 Upon completion of this certificate program, the student will have 12 graduate credits from a CCNE-approved master's in nursing program.
 These credits can be used towards an MSN in Nursing Education and Faculty Role at Drexel.
 They may also be applied as elective credits to other MSN programs.

 What you'll learn

 The curriculum for this program teaches students the foundational principles necessary for teaching in various settings: classroom, clinical and college laboratories, hospitals and health care agencies.

 Graduates of this certificate program are prepared to work as nursing educators, nursing faculty, or nursing professors in all types of programs, at all levels, in a variety of settings.
 The coursework addresses the following competencies:

 - Measurement and evaluation of educational settings;